La Maison Moderne

 Rooms

-The 3 rooms upstairs spiral around the staircase.
-It’s worth remembering that this is a family home not a hotel, and if the rooms are fairly simple, they’re also perfectly comfortable and the rest of the house is yours, so you won’t spend much time in them.
+The 3 double rooms upstairs spiral around the staircase.
+It’s worth remembering that this is a family home, not a hotel, and if the rooms are fairly simple with queen-sized beds, they’re also perfectly comfortable and the rest of the house is yours, so you won’t spend much time in them.
 For the record, you’ll find white walls, low-slung beds, air-conditioning and parquet floors.

 The 2 at the front have built-in wardrobes and sliding French doors that open onto a shared balcony which overlooks the pool (you can see the sea between the tall pines).
 The room at the back has French windows onto a small balcony, but you’ll spurn it for other terraces.
 All the rooms have shutters, black-out curtains, crisp white linen and extremely good beds.
 They share a shower room, a separate bathroom (shower and toilet) and one separate w/c.
-Downstairs, there is also an outdoor shower at the back of the house, as well as a study/bedroom with a truckle bed, which can be set up as a double or twins - probably best for kids or a nanny.
+Downstairs, there is an outdoor shower at the back of the house, as well as a study/bedroom with a truckle bed, which can be set up as a double or twins (but has no air-con) - probably best for kids or a nanny.
+Bedlinen, bath towels and beach towels are provided.

 Features include: